bbuback/NextGenDNS-111/docs/class2/module5/lab1.rst

 Create a trust anchor to validate content in a DNS response.

-Using Putty, ssh into router01.branch01 and run the following command:
+Using a terminal emulator window, ssh into router01.branch01 and run the following commands:

 .. admonition:: TMSH